 - In the Where in Time is Carmen Sandiego?
 (1997) level featuring Johannes Gutenberg the alchemist tells you the following joke if you try to drop the sooty chicken on his equally sooty oil lamp:

 "Why did the chicken cross the road?
 Because she did not want to get roasted on an oil lamp!"

 - Two strips of Arthur, King of Time and Space have Merlin asking the question and the other characters giving answers that reflect their personalities.

 - In Freefall, Dvorak spent two weeks studying it, but was pleased with how it paid off when Florence thought he was developing a sense of humor.

 - Referenced in this Skin Horse strip, where Tip's new job is covertly injecting chickens with radiographic trackers.

 Tip: Who cares why they cross the road?

-- SCP Foundation has a rather dark version of this with a tape that changes the peception of people who see it: after seeing a particular scene, the watcher will percieve every character, fictional or not, watched on TV or in a movie, hear on radio, or read about, to choke and die.
+- SCP Foundation: SCP-583 is a videotape that changes the perception of people who see it: after seeing a particular scene, the watcher will perceive every character, fictional or not, watched on TV or in a movie, hear on radio, or read about, to choke and die.
 This includes incredibly short jokes as well.

 Subject: (Reading a joke written in a candy wrapper) Why did the chicken cross the road?
 Who cares, halfway across the road, it fell over and choked and died.
 Haha.